rtm516/GeyserMC-wiki/FAQ.md

 * [ProtocolSupport](https://www.spigotmc.org/resources/protocolsupport.7201/)

 ## How do I add players to the whitelist when using Floodgate?
-There are two ways you can do this either, turn off the whitelist using `/whitelist off` getting the Geyser player to join then doing `/whitelist add "username"`.
-Or you can edit the whitelist.json and add the players UUID as given by floodgate then run `/whitelist reload`.
+There are two ways you can do this.
+The first way is to turn off the whitelist using `/whitelist off`, then get the Geyser player to join, then run `/whitelist add "username"`, then turn the whitelist back on using `/whitelist on`.
+Or you can add the player's UUID as given by Floodgate to the whitelist.json file and then run `/whitelist reload`.